 My heroin addict is loved by so many people.

 This story was submitted to Love What Matters by Bobbie Tipton Kaltmayer of Arnold, Missouri.
-Have you struggled with addiction and are now sober?
-We’d love to hear your story.
-Submit your story here, and subscribe to our best stories in our free newsletter here.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this: